 Executive Council

-• Robyn Brown - President Elect
+• Robyn Emory - President

-Robyn Brown is currently a coordinator for a legislatively mandated study on North Carolina's Judicially Managed Accountability and Recovery Courts (JMARCs) and a lecturer of criminology through UNC-Wilmington.
+Robyn Emory is currently a coordinator for a legislatively mandated study on North Carolina's Judicially Managed Accountability and Recovery Courts (JMARCs) and a lecturer of criminology through UNC-Wilmington.
 Robyn holds a BA in Criminology from North Carolina State University and both an MA in Sociology and Criminology.
 Previously, she served as a sociology instructor at a community college, where she was actively involved in running the Pride organization and earned nominations for the Award for Excellence in Teaching.
 While the nature of her work has shifted from teaching the foundations of our field to examining state and local efforts to address substance use disorder, Robyn remains dedicated to community efforts and continues to examine how inequality persists across various systems.

 • A woman with short dark hair, smiling, wearing a black blazer, white shirt, and black tie, standing outdoors near a tree in a forested area with sunlight filtering through the leaves.